Karachi factory worker holds colleagues hostage at gunpoint over non-payment of salary

 The gunman, identified as Saleem, claims he has not been paid for two months.
 He is reportedly demanding payment of pending dues and saying he should be reinstated on the job.

-Malir SSP Munir Ahmed Shaikh, while talking to DawnNewsTV, said that the gunman has taken around eight to nine employees of the factory's finance department hostage.
+Malir SSP Munir Ahmed Shaikh, while talking to DawnNewsTV, said that the gunman has taken two employees of the factory's finance department hostage.
 He said police is closely monitoring the situation.
 "We are trying to convince the gunman to surrender," Sheikh added.

 Earlier, a video aired by local media outlets showed Saleem holding a gun and threatening people sitting inside a room in the factory.
 In the video, Saleem said that he wanted to talk to the chief justice.
 He further claimed that he has a bag full of explosives and that he would blow it up if his demands are not met.

-Police said that the gunman fired few shots to instil fear, but assured that all hostages are safe.
+Police said that the gunman fired a few shots to instil fear, but have provided assurances that all hostages are safe.

+Meanwhile, the factory owners have also reached the factory and are giving assurances that Saleem will be reinstated on the job and his dues will be paid.

+The factory's labour leader, while talking to media persons, said Saleem was a machine technician and was forced to leave his job six months ago after he rendered a machine non-functional.
+He was reportedly penalised as well, as the factory management withheld the payment of Rs30,000 to Saleem.

 More to follow.